 |Sambucus racemosa ssp.

-6m and branches well from lower parts; the branches extend as if to
+tall as 6m and branches well from lower parts; the branches extend

 imparipinnate compound leaf of 8-30cm in length.
 The leaves on the

-branches that set flowers have 2-3 pairs of leaflets, while those
+branches with flowers have 2-3 pairs of leaflets, while those

 without flowers have 3-6 teams.
 The leaflets measure 3-10cm long,